Schools that warned about lunch debt now accepting donation

 “Did people make mistakes?
 Of course mistakes were made,” said Plaksin, a Wyoming Valley West graduate.
 “Look, if three more people had proofread the letter before it was sent out, it never would have been sent out.
 It was that simple.”

-Carmichael, the pending donor, said his offer to pay the bills was rejected by the school board president during a phone conversation on Monday.
+Carmichael, the donor, said his offer to pay the bills was rejected by school board President Joseph Mazur during a phone conversation on Monday.
+Mazur, who signed the apology letter, has not responded to several messages.

-Plaksin said Wednesday, though, that there are plans to contact Carmichael to pursue his offer through the foundation.

 State Rep. Aaron Kaufer, who attended district schools and represents the Wyoming Valley West area in the Legislature, said that when he could not get a district official on the phone Wednesday, he went there in person, and that after a long meeting officials told him the district would accept the money, funneled through the foundation.